Remote Shutter Release Guide

 Macro photographers capture multiple exposures of the same setting with the focal plain shifting in minute increments for each shot.
 The camera must be mounted on a tripod for stability while the camera does its work.

-Later, the photographer stacks the images together in editing software.
+Later, the photographer stacks the images together in editing software such as Exposure X6, ON1 Photo RAW, or any of the many other photo editing apps out there.
 The final single image will have all of the subject in focus.

 Another common use for multiple shots is with exposure bracketing and HDR – aka, High Dynamic Range.